All types of cash flow formulas explained

 The cash flow formula according to the direct method is one way of calculating the cash flow balance so that other cash flow ratios can be determined later.

 The direct method compares expenditure and income within a certain period of time.
-The cash flow balance is determined directly from the incoming and outgoing cash flows.
+The cash flow balance is determined directly from the incoming and outgoing cash flows (cash inflows and cash outflows).
 The cash flow balance is often determined on a monthly basis:

-Monthly cash flow balance = Monthly incoming cash flows - Monthly outgoing cash flows
+Monthly cash flow balance = Monthly inflows - Monthly outflows

 Incoming cash flows include, for example: